Peteradetula/peteradetula/data/servicesV2/3-design.md

 badge: 'Services details'
 feature:
   [
-    'Creating detailed visuals – Turning wireframes into high-fidelity mockups with colours, typography, imagery, and branding applied.', 'Designing interactions – Specifying how elements respond to user actions (animations, transitions, hover states, etc.).', 'Ensuring usability and accessibility – Applying design principles so the product is intuitive, inclusive, and easy to use for all users.', ]
+    'Turning wireframes into high-fidelity mockups with colours, typography, imagery, and branding applied.
+Also, applying design principles so the product is intuitive, inclusive', 'Specifying how elements respond to user actions (animations, transitions, hover states, etc.).', ]
 ---